openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-macos.md

 If you have more than one OpenVINO™ version on your machine, you can easily switch its version by sourcing `setupvars.sh` of your choice.

-> **NOTE**: You can also run this script every time when you start new terminal session.
+> **NOTE**: You can also run this script whenever you start a new terminal session.
 Open `~/.bashrc` in your favorite editor, and add `source <INSTALL_DIR>/setupvars.sh`.
 Next time when you open a terminal, you will see `[setupvars.sh] OpenVINO™ environment initialized`.
-Changing `.bashrc` is not recommended when you have many OpenVINO™ versions on your machine and want to switch among them, as each may require different setup.
+Changing `.bashrc` is not recommended when you have many OpenVINO™ versions on your machine and want to switch among them, as each may require a different setup.

 The environment variables are set.
 Continue to the next section if you want to download any additional components.